Action Office

 The Action Office is a series of furniture designed by Robert Propst, and manufactured and marketed by Herman Miller.
 First introduced in 1964 as the Action Office I product line, then superseded by the Action Office II series, it is an influential design in the history of "contract furniture" (office furniture).
-The Action Office II series introduced the concept of the flexible, semi-enclosed workspaces, now better known as the cubicle.
-All cubicle office designs can be traced back to Herman Miller's Action Office product lines.
+The Action Office II series introduced the cubicle.

 History

-In 1960 Herman Miller created the Herman Miller Research Corporation, placing the new organization under the supervision of George Nelson, with day-to-day activities directed by Robert Propst.
-Although Nelson remained at Herman Miller's main campus in Zeeland, Michigan, Propst and the Herman Miller Research Corporation were located in Ann Arbor, Michigan (placing it in close proximity to the University of Michigan campus).
-Herman Miller Research Corporation's mission was not to address problems with furniture itself, but to solve problems related to the use of furniture.
-The corporation's first major project was an evaluation of "the office" as it had evolved during the 20th century — particularly how it functioned in the 1960s.
+Robert Propst was the Herman Miller Research Corporation's leader during the early 1960s.
+They worked on an evaluation of "the office" – particularly how it functioned in the 1960s.
 Propst's studies included learning about the ways people work in an office, how information travels, and how the office layout affects their performance.
-He consulted with Joan Evans (scholar of ornament and pattern), Terry Allen and Carl Frost (Michigan State University psychologists), Robert Sommer (who investigated the effects of different spaces on mental health), Edward T. Hall (anthropologist and author of the 1959 book, The Silent Language), as well as with a number of specialists, including mathematicians and behavioral psychologists.
+He consulted with Joan Evans (scholar of ornament and pattern), Terry Allen and Carl Frost (Michigan State University psychologists), Robert Sommer (who investigated the effects of different spaces on mental health), Edward T. Hall (anthropologist and author of the 1959 book, The Silent Language), as well as with a number of specialists.

-Propst concluded from his studies that during the 20th century, the office environment had changed substantially, especially when considering the dramatic increase in the amount of information being processed.
-Despite the change in what an employee had to analyze, organize, and maintain on a daily basis, the basic layout of the corporate office had remained largely unchanged, with employees sitting behind rows of traditional desks in a large open room that was devoid of privacy.
-Propst's studies suggested that an open environment actually reduced communication between employees, and impeded personal initiative.
-On this, Propst commented that "one of the regrettable conditions of present day offices is the tendency to provide a formula kind of sameness for everyone."
-In addition, the employees' bodies were suffering from long hours of sitting in one position.
-Propst concluded that office workers require both privacy and interaction, depending on which of their many duties they were performing.
+Propst concluded from his studies that the office environment had changed substantially, especially when considering the dramatic increase in the amount of information being processed.
+Propst commented that "one of the regrettable conditions of present day offices is the tendency to provide a formula kind of sameness for everyone."
+In addition, the employees were suffering from long hours of sitting in one position.